leonidbelkind/katacoda-scenarios/stackpulse-intro/intro.md

 Ready to get started?
-Click on `Continue`....
+Click on `Start Scenario`....